bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-10-11-newsletter.md

   tapscript leaves.
 A config option `TaprootOverlayChans` must be set to enable support for taproot overlay channels.
 The custom channels initiative enhances LND’s support for [taproot assets][topic client-side validation].
-See Newsletter [#322][news322 customchans].
+See Newsletter [#322][news322 customchans]. {% assign timestamp="36:56" %}

 - [Libsecp256k1 #1479][] adds a [MuSig2][topic musig] module for a
   [BIP340][]-compatible multisig scheme as specified in [BIP327][].
-This module is almost identical to the one implemented in [secp256k1-zkp][zkpmusig2], but has some minor changes, such as removing support for [adaptor signatures][topic adaptor signatures] to make it non-experimental.
+This module is almost identical to the one implemented in [secp256k1-zkp][zkpmusig2], but has some minor changes, such as removing support for [adaptor signatures][topic adaptor signatures] to make it non-experimental. {% assign timestamp="37:38" %}

-- [Rust Bitcoin #2945][] introduces support for [testnet4][topic testnet] by adding the `TestNetVersion` enum, refactoring the code, and including the necessary parameters and blockchain constants for testnet4.
+- [Rust Bitcoin #2945][] introduces support for [testnet4][topic testnet] by adding the `TestNetVersion` enum, refactoring the code, and including the necessary parameters and blockchain constants for testnet4. {% assign timestamp="39:29" %}

 - [BIPs #1674][] reverts the changes to the [BIP85][] specification described in [Newsletter #323][news323 bip85].
 The changes broke compatibility with deployed versions of the protocol.
-Discussion on the PR supported creating a new BIP for the major changes.
+Discussion on the PR supported creating a new BIP for the major changes. {% assign timestamp="39:49" %}

 {% assign four_days_after_posting = page.date | date: "%s" | plus: 345600 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when=four_days_after_posting %}